 Fertilizing in the Summer

-Sarasota County is one of many counties in Southwest Florida that have established restrictions on the application of Nitrogen and Phosphorus fertilizer.
-Sarasota County’s fertilizer blackout prohibits the use of Nitrogen and Phosphorous fertilizer applied to turfgrass and landscape plants from June 1st through September 30th.
-However; the application of Potassium, Magnesium, and micronutrients such as Iron and Manganese, is not restricted.
+Sarasota County is one of many counties in Southwest Florida that have established restrictions on the application of fertilizers containing nitrogen and/or phosphorous.
+Sarasota County’s fertilizer blackout prohibits applying such products to turf grass and landscape plants from June 1 through Sept.
+30. However; there are no such restrictions on applications of potassium, magnesium, and micronutrients, such as iron and manganese.

-Micronutrients are elements that are only needed by plants in small quantities but still play important roles in plant functions.
-Iron is involved in the production of chlorophyll and is required for certain protein functions.
-Manganese plays a role in photosynthesis and the formation of chlorophyll.
+Micronutrients are elements that are only needed by plants in small quantities but which still play important roles in plant functions.
+Iron (Fe) is involved in the production of chlorophyll, and is required for certain protein functions.
+Manganese (Mn) plays a role in photosynthesis and the formation of chlorophyll.

-Turfgrass often displays a yellow color during the mid-summer rainy seasons due to the heavy rains flushing Nitrogen away from plant roots.
-If your lawn is looking sad and yellow a little Iron can often give a temporary green-up.
-Iron is not a replacement for Nitrogen but can work well during our summer rainy season.
-Applications of chelated (Iron added) micronutrients will also do the trick.
+Turf grass often displays a yellow color during the mid-summer rainy seasons due to the heavy rains flushing nitrogen away from plant roots.
+If your lawn is looking sad and yellow, a little iron can often give a temporary green-up.
+Iron is not a replacement for nitrogen, but it can work well during our summer rainy season.
+Applications of chelated (iron-added) micronutrients will also do the trick.

-Palms require specialized fertilization because Potassium deficiency is often an issue during the summer.
-Applications of 0-0-16-5Mg +micronutrients fertilizer will help to reverse the problem.
-Always remember that palms require 1/3 as much Magnesium as Potassium to prevent a human-caused deficiency due to an imbalance of these nutrients.
-Potassium and Magnesium, both being easily dissolved by water, should always be applied in slow-release form.
+Palms require specialized fertilization because potassium deficiency is often an issue during the summer.
+Applications of 0-0-16-5Mg+micronutrients fertilizer will help to reverse the problem.
+Always remember that palms require only one-third as much magnesium as potassium, to prevent a human-caused deficiency due to an imbalance of these nutrients.
+Potassium and magnesium, both being easily dissolved by water, should always be applied in slow-release form.
 Once the summer blackout is over, applications of 8-2-12-4Mg+micronutrients should be applied on a regular basis.